Croissants

 Instructions

-- Combine water, 1/2 Tbsp sugar, 1/4 tsp salt and yeast.
+- Combine water, ½ tablespoon sugar, ¼ teaspoon salt and yeast.
 Set aside for a few minutes to allow it to foam.

 - In a large bowl, combine flour, remaining sugar and salt.
 Whisk together.